Partial Disability vs Total Disability: What’s The Difference?

-- “Own occupation” policies cover disabilities that prevent the insured from performing the important duties of their own occupation which they engaged in before their disabilities—hence the term own occupation.
-Partially disabled people cannot perform all the important duties of their occupations—but could possibly do some of their prior work or work part-time doing something for gain or profit.
+- “Own occupation” policies cover disabilities that prevent the insured from performing the important duties of their own occupation they engaged in onset of their disability—hence the term own occupation.
+Partially disabled people cannot perform all the important duties of their occupations—but could do some of their prior work or work part-time doing something for gain or profit.

 - “Any occupation” policies provide benefits for people with disabilities that prevent them from performing the duties of any occupation by which they have been trained, educated, or suited, taking into consideration what they made in the 12 months or two years before they became disabled.